friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 That said, `Either` abstracts a single aspect of control flow: short-circuit control flow.
 For some perspective, consider that `Future` abstracts asynchronous control flow, `List` can be used to abstract non-deterministic control flow, and `Stream` can be used to abstract parallel control flow.
 Continuation-passing style, on the other hand, abstracts control flow.
 Period.
 It can be employed to great effect to create first-class representations of control-flow features that might otherwise require specialized keywords and language semantics.
 In effect, you can add almost arbitrary functionality to your language using continuation-passing style thoughtfully.

 In the end, the choice between either-passing style and continuation-passing style is largely a matter of taste.
 What is more readable to one person may be less readable to another person for instance.
 The key take-away is that both idioms allow us to avoid writing methods that throw, making it easier to reuse our code and write correct code.

-You can find the [refactor template](https://gist.github.com/friedbrice/066c81db89a29826219321efd522febd) and working [code examples](https://gist.github.com/friedbrice/b08d5e5660a824e3f912d4570cdf7f8c) accompanying this post on Gist.
-Test.scala can be run in an IDE or in the Scala REPL.